mvolkmann/MyUnixEnv/notes/11tyNotes.md

 Shortcodes define snippets of reusable content.
 This is the closest thing 11ty provides to components in web frameworks like React, Vue, Angular, and Svelte.
-For example, here is a "dog" shortcode definition that is define in `.eleventy.js`.
+For example, here is a "dog" shortcode definition that is defined in `.eleventy.js` to make it globally available.
+When defined this way they are referred to as "universal shortcodes".

 ```js
 eleventyConfig.addShortcode(